 This concert is a very important live show for tape collectors of Jam Bands.
 After recording on albums for George Jones, Susan Werner, and Derek Trucks, Gazaway reassembled his El Búho Project and began touring as a band.
-He has rapidly devoloped a grass roots following, and his shows have featuredcspecial guests Victor Wooten, Erich Avinger, Walfredo Reyes Jr., T Lavitz, Grant Green Jr., and Jeff Sipe, and Mike Gordon.
+He has rapidly developed a grass roots following, and his shows have featured special guests Victor Wooten, Erich Avinger, Walfredo Reyes Jr., T Lavitz, Grant Green Jr., Jeff Sipe, and Mike Gordon.

 In the fall of 1998, El Búho began recording his first solo release, The Wham Bam Boodle.
 As word spread of the recording among his colleagues, many of El Búho’s friends offered their talent; Col. Bruce Hampton, Victor Wooten, Oteil Burbridge, Mike Gordon, Walfredo Reyes Jr., Matt Rollings, and Erich Avinger are just a few of the musicians on the project.

-Gazaway released the Album in April 2000 on Ecotone Records, as a collection of 6 original songs representingc6 different styles of El Buho.
-Now in 2003, he will release a new CD “Live in the Heartland”, featuring new compositions recorded live in concert from the El Buho Project 2002 Tour featuring Jeff Sipe, Billy Peterson, and Peter Schimke.
+Gazaway released the Album in April 2000 on Ecotone Records, as a collection of 6 original songs representing 6 different styles of El Buho.
+In 2003, he release a CD “Live in the Heartland”, revealing compositions recorded live in concert from the El Buho Project 2002 Tour featuring Jeff Sipe, Billy Peterson, and Peter Schimke.